The Creation Research Museum of Ontario

 JUNE

-On the hunt for Ammonites in Schaffhausen Switzerland
+On the hunt for ammonites in Schaffhausen, Switzerland

 On a path that leads to a field outcrop not far away.

-At the Jurassic rock outcrop. the name Jurassic, comes from the "JURA" mountain range that runs between Switzerland and France.
+At the Jurassic rock outcrop.
+The name Jurassic, comes from the "JURA" mountain range that runs between Switzerland and France.
 The name has nothing to do with millions and millions of years!

 Rouven cracking open a rock to see what he can find.